Midnight Menace (1937 film)

-Midnight Menace is a 1937 British thriller film directed by Sinclair Hill and starring Charles Farrell, Margaret Vyner, Fritz Kortner and Danny Green.
-The screenplay concerns an international arms manufacturing firm's plans to start a war in Europe by bombing London.
-It was released in the United States as Bombs Over London.
+Midnight Menace (also known as Midnight Special; U.S. title: Bombs Over London) is a 1937 British thriller film directed by Sinclair Hill and starring Charles Farrell, Margaret Vyner, Fritz Kortner and Danny Green.
+It was written by G.H.
+Moresby-White from a story by Roger MacDougall and Alexander Mackendrick and concerns an international arms manufacturing firm's plans to start a war in Europe by bombing London.

-Production

-The film was made at Pinewood Studios.
-Its original script was written by Alexander Mackendrick.
-The film's sets were designed by Wilfred Arnold.